riadjoseph/Go_Seo/README.md

 # listURLs
 Export all URLs (up to a maximum of 1MM) to file (siteurlsExport.csv).
 **Usage:** listURLs
-# segmentifyLite (work in progress)
+# segmentifyLite
-segmentifyLite generates the regex for the following segments:
+Generates the segmentation regex for the following segments:
 - First level folders
 - Second level folders
 - Parameter usage